Updated: Jan 12

 Quality over quantity

 I am aware that this list is based upon what I consider to be a good or even outstanding teacher and what I consider as being simply a fitness instructor.
-In the end, I will include what some people have responded when I posted this question on social media.
+In the end, I will include what some people had responded when I posted this question on social media.

 How to choose a good yoga teacher?

 Is your teacher mature, experienced in life and overall conscious?
-I particularly like this consciousness to show up in other aspects of life too, so e.g. does your teacher use their car all the time?
+I particularly like this consciousness to show up in other aspects of life too, so, e.g. does your teacher use their car all the time?
 Does he or she drive from place to place polluting the air?
 Or does your teacher walk, cycle and/or is taking public transport?
 It is certainly convenient to have a car, but does the teacher really have to use it all the time?
-I used to have a car for 10 years when living in Spain, but I still chose public transport to go to the studio, where I taught and only used the car in emergency situations.
+I used to have a car for 10 years when living in Spain, but I still chose public transport to go to the studio, where I taught and only used the car in emergencies.

 Attention to the students or does the teacher do their own self-practice.
 When practising together, does your teacher look at you?
-Is it about themselves or about you and everybody else in the class?
+Is it about themselves or you and everybody else in the class?
 Does your teacher have a circle of groupies around them or treats everybody with the same attention?
 Many people are just following you because they need to follow somebody.
 They are sad souls with no quest for liberty at all.
 You leave, they cling themselves to the next person, which will be in front of them.
 A good teacher knows how to awaken the search for freedom and discernment in you.

 How does your yoga teacher treat colleagues at ‘work”?
 Are they aloof or does their kindness show up in how they treat their own teachers and colleagues?
 Do they speak behind the back?
 Do they call every other teacher they now when they had some conflict?

 Does your teacher bring you back to reality and helps you to see clearer?
 The job of yoga is not to please everybody, but to bring you back to reality, make you spiritually grow.
-Illusion exists easily on its own with its many shades of clouds.
+The illusion exists easily on its own with its many shades of clouds.
 To face reality requires a lot of courage, but only then true liberation is possible.

 Is your teacher holding you back?
 Is it always the same practice, which leaves out all difficult postures?
 It is ok to be careful and safe, but neither is it good to be overly safe and avoid everything.
 A bit of risk-taking to explore limits is good and overall to be courageous!